Locations

 Our headquarters are in southeastern corner of the Nicoya Peninsula at “Bosque Escondido” (the hidden forest).

-Bosque Escondido Wildlife Refuge is 18 hectares of a private nature reserve.
-It is a very well-preserved path of second growth dry tropical forest that is one of the two release sites owned and operated by Rescate Wildlife Rescue Center.
-It is located around 130 miles by road from the Santamaria International airport in San Jose or 80 miles from the Liberia International airport in Guanacaste.
+It is located in the Nicoya Peninsula, western Costa Rica.
+It is around 130 miles northwest by road from the Santamaria International airport in San Jose or 80 miles southeast by road from the Liberia International airport in Guanacaste.
 The closest city is called Jicaral and the closest town is called Pilas de Canjel.
-It is a small town with approx. 350 families.
+“Pilas” is a small town of approx. 350 families.

 Main entrance of Bosque Escondido Wildlife Refuge.
 Photo Credits: Loic De Leeuw